CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise1.md

 ## Summary

-In this exercise, you have connected to you on-prem sql server and enable CLR
+In this exercise, you have connected to on-prem sql server, checked imported database, and enabled CLR in the server.